TheBiochemic/static_atoms_rs/README.md

 A small Terminal Application that transforms a bunch of HTML Snippets into a static Website with nothing more than a bunch of Tags.
 The Workflow is employing a simplified bottom-up Model (similar from what you know as the atomic pattern), and implementing a method to build a static website with it without any JS.
 The tool is completely dependency free, and only uses rust's standard library features.
+It supports ingesting pages and embeds from HTML, CommonMark/Markdown and raw Text.

 ## Getting started
 First, build this project using [rust cargo](https://rust-lang.org/tools/install/):